UMBC Mission Statement

 Baccalaureate Social Work Mission Statement

-Through excellence in teaching, research and service, the Baccalaureate Social Work Program, University of Maryland School of Social Work, prepares students for generalist social work practice inclusive of diverse individuals, families, groups, and communities across a widely ranging geographic region.
+Through excellence in teaching, research, and service, the Baccalaureate Social Work Program, University of Maryland School of Social Work, prepares students for generalist social work practice inclusive of diverse individuals, families, groups, organizations, and communities across a widely ranging geographic region.
 The program is committed to the core social work values and ethics of: belief in the dignity and worth of all individuals; a commitment to social, economic, and environmental justice; and practicing with integrity and competence.

 Baccalaureate Social Work Program Goals